simonhw/middle-earth-champion/README.md

 - Update validate_name function to only allow one space and/or one hypen between letters
 - allow user to return to main menu from any input line
 - add code to show a maximum number of rows at a time if the waiting list is very long?
-- crop waiting list data to be maximum 80 characters.